Providers

 Image generation

-LiteLLM can also back the image_generate tool through OpenAI-compatible /images/generations and /images/edits routes.
-Configure a LiteLLM image model under agents.defaults.imageGenerationModel:
+LiteLLM can back the image_generate tool through OpenAI-compatible /images/generations and /images/edits routes.
+Default image model is gpt-image-2; configure a different one under agents.defaults.imageGenerationModel:

 json5